radekstepan/burnchart/README.md

 ### The 20%

+- [ ] on system-wide notifications show a button that takes us to the index unless we are on index
+- [ ] mediator `!app/notify/edit` will edit the current notification
+- [ ] slide topbar up a bit on hover so that the user can click the menu
+- [ ] landing/index page needs to show (hero box) immediately
+- [ ] logged-in state slides into view independent of page loading
+- [ ] have a queue for loading that calls back (emits a mediator message) when it is empty and emits another one when we are busy; wrap each async operations in this doing a `cb` when we are done with 1
 - [ ] verify that project exists on project page when fetching it remotely (add behind the scenes)
 - [ ] need to show status (receiving information etc.) per repo
 - [ ] provide a documentation site